jdm79/randomtapquote-bluesky/README.md

 This bot can be found on Bluesky [here](https://bsky.app/profile/randomtapquote.bsky.social).

-It's currently running on my localhost, but might be deployed to a cloud service in the future.
+It's currently deployed on Heroku eco dyno.